Forms

 Make sure to download the current proposal template file soprop.tex and class file soprop.cls, which are required to produce the pdf file that is uploaded by the electronic submission form.
 Your proposal will not be processed by the automated account if you use an outdated version of the template files.
 They are attached (unchanged, actually) to the cal lfor proposals.

-The new submission site is https://mtnops-tac.as.arizona.
+The new submission site is https://mtnops-tac.as.arizona.edu/

-NEWS & UPDATES ABOUT TELESCOPES AND INSTRUMENTS
+NEWS & UPDATES ABOUT TELESCOPES AND INSTRUMENT

 We update these notes whenever we're given new news.
 It's always safest to contact the PI of an instrument or someone at the observatory in question.